Prompt engineering for empathic voice interfaces

 - OpenAI prompt engineering guidelines: For prompting OpenAI models like GPT-4.

-- OpenAI playground: For testing and evaluating OpenAI prompts in a chat interface.
+- OpenAI playground: For testing and evaluating OpenAI prompts in a chat interface, including running evaluations.

-- Anthropic console: For testing and evaluating Anthropic prompts in a chat interface.
+- Anthropic console: For testing and evaluating Anthropic prompts in a chat interface, including evaluations and an automatic prompt improver.

 - Fireworks model playground: For testing out open-source models served on Fireworks.